 Students will meet for one week in the Twin Cities in May, followed by a 12-day excursion to Ecuador and Galápagos in June, July, or August.
-In 2014, travel dates are July 8-20.
+In 2018, travel dates are May 23-June 2.

 Cost: ~$5900 (cost includes international and domestic airfare, course fees, tuition, international health insurance, lodging and most meals, tour-guide fees, park entry fees, and taxes; cost does not include tips or souvenirs)

 This extremely ‘hands-on’ field course is a collaboration between the world famous ‘Sharklab’, the University of Minnesota and Florida State marine program.
 Students work with active researchers while learning about tropical marine ecosystems (ex. sea grass meadows, mangroves, coral reefs, etc.), the organisms that inhabit them (fish, sharks, invertebrates, plants, algae, etc.) and policy issues.
 The last few days focus exclusively on shark biology and ecology, and include both collection and handling of large sharks.
 There are at least two snorkel trips each day.